 Amazon Web Services is an on-demand cloud computing services platform offered by Amazon.
-In simple words - they offer many services like file storage, databases, DNS, and servers you can use on their infrastructure.

 Configuring infrastructure on Amazon Web Services (AWS) for the first time may seem painful.
 At first, it is not easy to get around the AWS web console as there are a lot of services and configuration options.
 Especially when we compare it to alternative services like Netlify or Vercel.
 But is it really that hard?
 I'll try to show you that it actually isn't.

 This article is aimed at beginners who want to gain hands-on experience with AWS.
 I will show you how to create infrastructure for your single page application by clicking through the AWS web console.
 I believe the web console is a great introduction for first-timers as it makes it easier to understand all the services you will use.
 You can use that experience later if you would like to define your infrastructure with code.
 With Terraform and infrastructure as code, you will be able to spin up all those services with just one command.